 From The Bible - God's Word for the Biblically-Inept by Larry Richards. © by Starburst Publishers.
 Used under the educational provisions of the "fair use" clauses of U.S. copyright laws.

 "Your word, O Lord, is eternal; it stands firm in the heavens" -- Psalm 119:89

-|Though Scripture was written by the hands of about 40 different human authors, it is God that we want to hear speaking through it to us.
-How do we discern His voice? [ read more ]|
+|Though Scripture was written by about 40 different human authors, it is God who wishes us to hear speaking through it.
+How do we discern His voice? [ more ]|